Corporate Retreats

 The route crosses the Malahat, where Highway 1 climbs the coastal range above the Saanich Inlet.
 On a clear day the views stretch across the water to the Gulf Islands.
 In winter the summit occasionally sees snow, but the highway is plowed and salted within hours.

-Vs. Tigh-Na-Mara, Brentwood Bay, and Bear Mountain
+Vs. Tigh-Na-Mara, Brentwood Bay, Painter's Lodge, and Bear Mountain.

 Vancouver Island has a handful of venues that host corporate retreats.
 Each comes with trade-offs worth understanding before you book.

-Tigh-Na-Mara Seaside Spa Resort sits on 22 acres in Parksville, about two hours north of YYJ.
-It is a full-service resort with conference rooms, a spa, and oceanfront cabins.
-The facilities are professional and the staff handles large groups well.
-The trade-off is that you share the property with other hotel guests, conference rooms are shared facilities, and the two-hour drive from YYJ burns half a travel day.
-For teams that want resort service and do not mind the distance, Tigh-Na-Mara is a solid choice.
+A 22-acre resort in Parksville, about two hours north of YYJ.
+Full-service resort with conference rooms, a spa, and oceanfront cabins.
+Facilities are professional and staff handles large groups well.
+The trade-off: you share the property with other hotel guests, conference rooms are shared facilities, and the two-hour drive from YYJ burns half a travel day.

-Brentwood Bay Resort and Spa is a boutique hotel on the Saanich Inlet, about 30 minutes from downtown Victoria.
-Oceanfront rooms, a marina, and a small meeting room.
-The location is convenient and the property is attractive.
-The constraint is scale: it is a hotel, so your team sleeps on separate floors, shares the dining room with other guests, and rents meeting space by the hour.
-Good for a two-day retreat where the team does not need to live together.
+A boutique hotel on the Saanich Inlet, about 30 minutes from downtown Victoria.
+Oceanfront rooms, a marina, a small meeting room.
+Convenient location, attractive property.
+The constraint is scale: it's a hotel, so your team sleeps on separate floors, shares the dining room with other guests, and rents meeting space by the hour.

 Shawnigan Retreats is the opposite model.
 You rent the entire property.
 No other guests, no shared conference rooms, no hotel hallways.
 Twelve people sleep in one house.
 The boardroom is the dining table.
 The breakout space is the dock.
 The meeting ends when someone suggests the sauna, not when the room booking expires.
 For teams of eight to eighteen who want three or four uninterrupted days together, this format produces different conversations than a hotel does.